rl1987/trickster.dev/tricksterblog/content/post/scrapy-by-example-scraping-company-data-from-yelp.md

 ```

-Since I use BrightData, this entails a little vendor lock-in.
+Since I use Bright Data, this entails a little vendor lock-in.
 This is updated
 version of middleware code from the
 [previous post](/post/writing-custom-scrapy-middleware-for-proxy-pool-integration/).
 Note that `-session-` string and a random number is appended to proxy zone
 username.
-This approach is based on sample code from BrightData.
+This approach is based on sample code from Bright Data.

 To integrate this middleware into the Scrapy project, we have to edit the
 settings.py file as follows: